 The Subaru Coronagraphic Extreme Adaptive Optics (SCExAO), an advanced high contrast imaging system is capable of taking direct images of exoplanets.

 The Subaru Telescope is one of the few operational telescopes to have been used with an unaided eye.
 Due to its large field of view and remarkable light-gathering power, Subaru is mostly used for deep wide-field surveys.
-For similar reasons, Subaru is also used to hunt for the predicted planet nine in our solar system.
+For similar reasons, Subaru is also used for hunting predicted planet nine in our solar system.

 8. Large Binocular Telescope